-Create another hole, a little above the burner, on the keg to install the thermometer.
+Create another hole, a little above the burner, on the keg to install the digital thermometer.
 It is important to not place it near the burner, as the temperature from the burner can affect the readings on the thermometer.

 - Check the Keggle: